 As an engineer, she worked in oil shale research (until she left the Tri-Cities), environmental consulting (until she had to read a cut sheet), and public policy for the Environmental Protection Agency (until she retired).
 Cleanup – literally and metaphorically – weaves through her work, not necessarily because she wants it to, but because it is part of her being.

-Recent work has been published in Tahoma Literary Review, Catamaran Literary Reader, Entropy, Full Grown People, Lunch Ticket (Summer/Fall 2017 featured essayist), Slippery Elm, and Metaphorical Fruit, and her short piece, “How I Learned to Write,” won the Writer’s Connection essay contest.
-Amber earned an MFA from Lesley University and a master’s degree in civil engineering from Stanford University.
+Recent work has been published in Creative Nonfiction, Tahoma Literary Review, Catamaran Literary Reader, Entropy, Full Grown People, Lunch Ticket (Summer/Fall 2017 featured essayist), Slippery Elm, and Metaphorical Fruit, and her short piece, “How I Learned to Write,” won the Writer’s Connection essay contest.
+Amber earned an MFA from Lesley University and her bachelor’s and master’s degrees from Stanford University.
 She is working on a memoir.